Labour Law

 - Training managers,

-Not every difficult management style is mobbing.
-Holding accountable, performance tracking, criticism are natural part of management right.
-Boundary between mobbing and management right:
+Not every demanding management style constitutes mobbing.
+Holding employees accountable, performance tracking, and criticism are a natural part of the right to manage.
+The boundary between mobbing and legitimate management is determined by:

-- Attack on dignity — personal attacks exceeding professional limit,
+- Attack on dignity — personal attacks that go beyond professional limits,

-Labour courts carefully evaluate this boundary in concrete situation.
+Labour courts carefully evaluate this boundary in each concrete case.

 Foreign employees can be:

-- More open to mobbing due to language barrier,
+- More exposed to mobbing due to language barriers,

-- Unable to complain fearing work permit cancellation.
+- Reluctant to complain for fear of work permit cancellation.

 Complaint Mechanisms

-Internal and external complaint routes employee can apply to:
+Internal and external complaint routes available to employees include:

 - Company HR department,

-- Ministry of Labour and Social Security affiliated supervisory mechanisms,
+- Supervisory mechanisms under the Ministry of Labour and Social Security,

 - Turkey Human Rights and Equality Institution,

-In first stage internal complaint routes should be tried; if no result obtained, external mechanisms should be applied.
+Internal complaint routes should be attempted as a first step; if no result is obtained, external mechanisms can be pursued.

 Legal Support

-In Antalya, for employees suffering mobbing and employers facing mobbing claims, MONA HUKUK provides legal support.
-For employees, structuring proof process, claiming earned compensations, and lawsuit follow-up; for employers, preventive policy development, internal investigation, and lawsuit defence — we exhibit professional approach in these areas.
+In Antalya, for employees suffering mobbing and employers facing mobbing claims, MONA HUKUK provides comprehensive legal support.
+For employees, this includes structuring the evidence, claiming earned compensation, and conducting the lawsuit; for employers, it includes preventive policy development, internal investigation guidance, and lawsuit defence.

 Contact us at contact@monahukuk.com or call +90 (242) 606 14 32 to schedule a consultation in Antalya.